ebi-ait/hca-ebi-wrangler-central/docs/SOPs/After_export/update_corrupted_file.md

 From the output, identify the file `uuid`, and information that would help to identify file in the archive.
 For example, if it's `sequence_file` we could look for `insdc_run_accession`, `insdc_experiment_accession`, `read_index` and `lane_index`.

 ### 2. identify and download correct file from archives
 Using information from step 1, we will try to identify the file in the archives (for example, [ENA](https://www.ebi.ac.uk/ena/browser/) if file in INSDC).
-If we know that corrupted file was not accessed from archive but from contributor see [note](#note) above.
+If we know that the corrupted file was not retrieved from an archive but from a contributor see [note](#note) above.

 If corrupted file is fastq derived from BAM file, take advantage of the complementary read_index to identify the library that was specified in tha bamtofastq argument.